-- Manage behaviour effectively to ensure a good and safe environment - Have a clear understanding of the needs of all pupils All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
+- o Manage behaviour effectively to ensure a good and safe environment - Have a clear understanding of the needs of all pupils All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
 Staff will also receive regular safeguarding and child protection updates, including online safety (for example, through emails, e-bulletins and staff meetings) as required, but at least annually.
 Contractors who are provided through a private finance initiative (PFI) or similar contract will also receive safeguarding training.
 Volunteers will receive appropriate training, if applicable.

-15.2 The DSL and Deputy DSLs The DSL and deputies will undertake child protection and safeguarding training at least every 2 years.
+16.2 The DSL and Deputy DSLs The DSL and deputies will undertake child protection and safeguarding training at least every 2 years.
 In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).
-They will also undertake Prevent awareness training.

-15.3 Governors All governors receive training about safeguarding and child protection (including online safety) at induction, which is regularly updated.
+They, or any other designated Prevent lead, will also undertake more in-depth Prevent awareness training, including on extremist and terrorist ideologies.
+16.3 Governors All governors receive training about safeguarding and child protection (including online safety) at induction, which is regularly updated.
 This is to make sure that they: - > Have the knowledge and information needed to perform their functions and understand their responsibilities, such as providing strategic challenge - > Can be assured that safeguarding policies and procedures are effective and support the school to deliver a robust whole-school approach to safeguarding As the chair of governors may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they receive training in managing allegations for this purpose.
-15.4 Recruitment - interview panels At least one person conducting any interview for any post at the school will have undertaken safer recruitment training.
+16.4 Recruitment - interview panels At least one person conducting any interview for any post at the school will have undertaken safer recruitment training.
 This will cover, as a minimum, the contents of, Keeping Children Safe in Education, and will be in line with local safeguarding procedures.
 See appendix 2 of this policy for more information about our safer recruitment procedures.
-15.5 Staff who have contact with pupils and families All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.
-16. Monitoring arrangements This policy will be reviewed annually by the DSL and Headteacher.
+16.5 Staff who have contact with pupils and families All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.
+17 Monitoring arrangements This policy will be reviewed annually by the DSL and Headteacher.
 At every review, it will be approved by the full governing board.
-17. Links with other policies This policy links to the following policies and procedures:
+18 Links with other policies This policy links to the following policies and procedures: